-a.
+- a.
 Voting Members.
-Voting members of the Faculty Council shall include one representative of each academic department (all references hereafter to academic departments include DGMS).
-When more than one autonomous department exists within a single academic discipline, as per section 4.3 below, a representative of each such department shall be elected to the Faculty Council.
+Voting members of the Faculty Council shall include one representative of each academic department (all references hereafter to academic departments include the Division of General Medicine Sciences (DGMS), which has departmental status; see Article 4.7).
 These representatives shall be referred to as department representatives.
+An exception to the apportionment of one voting representative to each academic department is made for the Louis Stokes Cleveland VA Medical Center (VAMC; see Article 3.3d, below), where academic departments have not been established (as defined in the Faculty Handbook, Chapter 2, Article VII, Sec.
+B).
 Other voting members shall include two representatives from the special faculty whose titles are modified by the adjective adjunct or clinical, one representative from each affiliated institution and 10 representatives of the regular faculty elected at large.
-All these representatives shall be members of the faculty.
+All these representatives shall be members of the faculty. - b.

-b.
 Non-voting Members.
 Non-voting members of the Faculty Council shall be the president of the university, a vice-president of the university responsible for medical school activities, the dean of the School of Medicine, the associate dean for medical education of the School of Medicine, the chair of the Committee on Medical Education, and student members who shall include not more than two undergraduate medical students, one M.D.-Ph.D. student, and one Ph.D. graduate student.
 The student members shall be chosen by their respective groups.
-In addition, if a senator to the university Faculty Senate is not included in the Faculty Council as a voting member, the chair of the Faculty Council shall appoint one of the School of Medicine senators to be an ad hoc member of the Faculty Council.
-The chair of the Faculty Council may invite other persons to attend designated meetings.
+To facilitate communication between Standing Committees and the Faculty Council, if no member of a Standing Committee of the Faculty of Medicine is a voting member of the Faculty Council, the Faculty Council Chair may appoint one of the Standing Committee's elected members to serve as a non-voting ad hoc member, in accordance with each committee's charge.
+If a representative to the university Faculty Senate is not included in the Faculty Council as a voting member, the Faculty Council Chair shall appoint one of the School of Medicine senators to be an ad hoc member of the Faculty Council.
+The Faculty Council Chair may invite other persons to attend designated meetings.
 Faculty Council meetings shall be open to the faculty.
 Faculty members may at any time request hearings before Faculty Council, but a request by a faculty member for a hearing before the Faculty Council must be made to the chair prior to the meeting of the Faculty Council.